debamitra/debs-journal/july-24/16-ostep-finish-thread-api.md

 Signalling by Thread B must be done before releasing the mutex

 How does this fix the issue?
-Since condition is shared data that one thread waits on and another signals ..it needs to be updated while holding mutex?
+Since condition is shared data  that one thread waits on and another signals , so it needs to be only accessed by one thread at a time.